cpettet/freezuh_project/README.md

 self._store_sample(sample, sample_well, sample_id)
 ```

-## Future Features (Don't forget to star and check back to see Freezuh's progress)
+## Future Features (Don't forget to star this repo and check back often to see Freezuh's progress)
 * Implementation of a shopping cart to hold samples and plates before exporting to a printable CSV file.
 This would allow all relevant samples for an experiment to be retrieved at a single time-point to minimize freezer interaction and to minimize chances of samples thawing.
 * Exporting of a sorted CSV file for sample retrieval.
 Sorting would be organized by freezer -> rack -> plate -> sample to allow for quick, efficient sample retrieval.
 * Implement additional attributes for samples.
 Planned attributes